Alison Sandeman

 • Directions

-Park in Compton Square between the Coach and Horse's Pub and Compton Village shop.
-At the beginning of School Lane, there will be signs to guide you to venue.
+Park in Compton Square between the Coach and Horse's Pub and Compton Village tearoom.
+Follow the Open Studio sign directing down a winding path to the back.

 Alison Sandeman

-2 School Lane, Compton, West Sussex PO18 9EZ
+Lighthouse Studio, 2 School Lane, Compton, PO18 9EZ

 See us on